Non-Degree / Dates: 20 – 31 July 2026

 Teacher(s)

-Vladimir Tomberg, PhD, Associate Preofessor of Interaction design and Senior Research Fellow in Tallinn University;
+Vladimir Tomberg, PhD, Associate Professor of Interaction Design and Senior Research Fellow at Tallinn University

-Farhat-Ul-Ain, MSc in Health psychology, doctoral student in school of Digital Technology, Tallinn University
+Gulagha Gozalov, MSc in Computer and information sciences, Junior Research Fellow, doctoral student in School of Digital Technology, Tallinn University

 Timetable

-After that, the students will have time for group or individual work, the convenient time for that, and the distribution of tasks will be agreed upon between the students.
+After that, the students will have time for group or individual work, which is a convenient time for that, and the distribution of tasks will be agreed upon between the students.

 Participants